What Are Eggs?

 You can also make baked items using egg whites.
 You can usually replace a single egg in a recipe for two egg whites.

 Make sure you wash your hands thoroughly after handling eggs while cooking.
 Separating the yolk requires more handling of the egg, which may raise your risk of salmonella food poisoning.

 One of the easiest ways to prepare eggs is to scramble them.
 To do this, crack an egg into a bowl, add a little bit of milk, and combine the yolk, egg white, and milk using a fork or whisk.
 Cook the egg mixture in a frying pan until the egg forms solid lumps.

 Once you get used to cooking eggs, you can experiment with different ways of preparing them, including:

 If you don't like the taste of eggs by themselves, you can try spicing them up by making:

 - Deviled eggs

 Eggs can also be found in many baked goods.
 Keep in mind that baking and cooking with eggs can change their nutritional value.

-Different cooking processes—such as frying versus poaching or boiling—can affect the amount of glycotoxins in your eggs.
-Different preparations can also affect how your body digests the proteins and other nutrients found in eggs.
+Different cooking processes—such as frying vs. poaching or boiling—can affect the amount of glycotoxins in your eggs.
+Different methods can also affect how your body digests the proteins and other nutrients found in eggs.
 Cooking at low heat using healthy, plant-derived oils is the best way to preserve the nutrients in your eggs when cooking them.